Dental restoration information for patients in Edmonton

 During your dental appointment, a local anesthetic will be administered to the area around the affected tooth.
 This will cause the tooth and gums to become numb, allowing you to remain comfortable during the procedure.

 Next, the affected area will be cleaned and isolated.
-Isolation is usually done with a rubber dam apparatus which places a clamp on your tooth on the side of treatment and a rubber sheet placed around each individual teeth and anchored by the clamp and a metal frame.
-A drill will be used to remove decay and/or damaged components of your tooth as required.
-Once the preparation is complete, materials may be used to establish appropriate contacts between the prepared teeth.
+Isolation is usually done with a rubber dam or dry shield.
+A drill is used to remove decay and the damaged components of your tooth.
 An acid gel is then applied to eliminate remaining bacteria and debris.

 Finally, the repaired tooth will be polished and you will receive instructions regarding how to care for your dental restoration.

-The major advantages of dental fillings are that they can quickly restore the tooth structure and health of natural teeth, cause minimal pain and can be completed in a single appointment.
-However, there are potential risks and complications with teeth restorations.
+Major advantages of dental fillings are that they can quickly restore the tooth structure and health of natural teeth, cause minimal pain and can be completed in a single appointment.

-Some individuals experience sensitivity to hot and cold foods, pressure changes and air exposure.
+Some individuals experience sensitivity to hot and cold foods.
 Pain or sensitivity can also occur if the filling is placed too high, causing teeth to misalign.

-Sensitivity and shock sensations typically decrease within one to two weeks.
+Sensitivity typically decreases within one to two weeks.
 If you continue experiencing discomfort, consult your dentist as soon as possible.

 There is a small chance of injuring your mouth or jaw during the tooth restoration process, as your mouth is open for an extended amount of time.
 If you experience any discomfort during the procedure, inform your dentist immediately.

 Anesthetic complications could arise during restorative procedures.
 It’s important to disclose any allergies you have and follow the instructions provided in the unlikely event of an allergic reaction.